Posts

 Kelli Russell Agodon, from the back cover: “A House, Undone becomes the beautiful architecture for poetry, where we live in a house of words on ‘a bed littered with leaves, / starlight for a roof.’”
 And Jed Meyers: “These poems turn personal loss and uprootedness into a highly contagious empathy for those whose dwellings we couldn’t call houses.”

 I’m amazed by how the poet makes everything fit here.
 It’s biography (three sections: childhood, marriage, after) but settling in alongside the biography are two poems written in Ireland, a poem about cheese (“Autobiography of Cheese”!), beekeeping poems.
-I had to go back and reread just to figure out how Clear does that, and so convincingly.
+I had to go back and reread just to figure out how Clear carries it off so convincingly.
 Maybe it’s the way house/home is always lurking around the lines: “a stone cottage hunkers / in decay, vulnerable to stars”; “let me be small enough to enter a honeyed hive / …fold myself, shoulder to shoulder, / into the sweet company of their cluster.”

 I’d love to share a dozen poems, but I’ll settle for the first poem in the collection, which opens the door and invites us in: